For current and recent planning graduates

 Located in the vibrant eastern suburbs with plenty of interesting planning projects, this opportunity will offer the scholarship winner a great start to their career through direct involvement in a variety of responsibilities and duties undertaken by Council’s Strategic Planning team.

-Applications for the scholarship are sought in the first quarter of each year.
 The scholarship is advertised through Council’s jobs web page, online and through our various communication channels.
 Applicants should submit their entries online.

 Eligibility and selection process